 Please note that Eastern students may opt to pursue an 'Early Start' option for Graduate certification programs.
-Please refer to www.easternct.edu/education/advisement for current information.
+Please refer to www.easternct.edu/education/accreditation/care-advisement-sheets-and-forms.html.

 MASTER OF SCIENCE IN EARLY CHILDHOOD EDUCATION

 PREREQUISITES: B.A./B.S. from an accredited university; submission of ACT, GRE, SAT, or Praxis Core Academic Skills scores; successful completion of other admission requirements and acceptance by the Committee on Admission and Retention in Education (CARE).